GeniusesOfSymfony/WebSocketBundle/UPGRADE-4.0.md

 - Added return typehint to `Gos\Bundle\WebSocketBundle\Server\App\PushableWampServerInterface::onPush()`
 - Added return typehint to `Gos\Bundle\WebSocketBundle\Server\Type\ServerInterface::launch()`
 - Added return typehints to `Gos\Bundle\WebSocketBundle\Topic\TopicInterface`
-- The `gos/websocket-client` is no longer always installed with this bundle, explicitly require it in your application if you are using the websocket client
 - Renamed the `gos_web_socket.event_listener.client` service to `gos_web_socket.event_subscriber.client`
 - Renamed the `Gos\Bundle\WebSocketBundle\EventListener\ClientEventListener` class to `Gos\Bundle\WebSocketBundle\EventListener\WebsocketClientEventSubscriber`
 - Renamed the `gos_web_socket.event_listener.start_server` service to `gos_web_socket.event_listener.bind_sigint_signal_to_websocket_server`